top of page

 LaWanda Dickens "Stone Mountain: Hiking for My Ancestors"

 This poem was motivated by Dickens' fondness for Stone Mountain and her conversations with two friends, African American war veterans, who choose not to visit the historic site, which honors confederate soldiers.
-Pictured below is Dickens during three of her visits to Stone Mountain.
+Pictured below is Dickens during one of her visits to Stone Mountain.

 An educator, writer, and former journalist, Dickens is a Brookhaven, Mississippi, native and graduate of Jackson State University, where she earned a Bachelor of Arts in English/Journalism and a Master of Arts in English.
 She also attended Wayne State University in Detroit, Michigan, where she studied Composition and Rhetoric.
 Her research interests include Hip Hop studies; service-learning in college composition courses; and students' transfer of classroom knowledge to campus and community leadership.